 Midterm Notices.
 Professors/instructors should provide mid-term grade alerts for students who appear to be in danger of receiving a grade of D, F, or N based on their performance through the sixth week of the semester.
 This is a requirement for 1000 level courses (see policy).

 The University recognizes students will be unable to attend class for unavoidable, legitimate reasons.
 In recognition of these situations, a legitimate absences policy has been established.
 Students who provide appropriate notice for a legitimate absence may not be penalized.
 Reasonable and timely accommodation should be made for work that may have an impact on the course grade.

 It is useful to discuss on the first day of class what the University recognizes as a legitimate absence and the type of documentation required for making up the work missed due to a legitimate absence (see policy).

 It is helpful to specify the conditions under which an incomplete ("I") will be assigned.
 An example of a formal incomplete contract can be found here.

 4. GRADING SYSTEMS

-Return at least one major assignment before the end of the eighth week of the semester to give students the chance to withdraw before the deadline.
-You may wish to refer students to the Student Conflict Resolution Center (SCRC) for assistance.
+Conflicts tend to arise over the method used to determine grades, or students' perceptions of unfair or arbitrary grading.
+Students are entitled to an explanation of the criteria used to evaluate their work (see policy).
+Encourage students to discuss concerns related to grading early in the semester.
+Consider returning at least one major assignment before the end of the eighth week of the semester to give students the chance to withdraw before the deadline.
+You may wish to refer students to the Student Conflict Resolution Center for assistance.

-Most instructors make a distinction between these two groups registered for the same course.
+Graduate and Undergraduate Students in 5000-level Course: Many instructors make a distinction between graduate and undergraduate students registered for the same course.
 Be sure to note if grading procedures or course requirements are different for those receiving graduate credit.

 5. OUTSIDE ACTIVITIES